programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 Mont Beuvray has a blend of deciduous and coniferous vegitation.
 Although the surrounding flatlands are all open fields today, they probably were forested in antiquity.
 Accordingly, I start adding decidious and coniferous trees throughout the terrain:

-{% include figure.html filename="teach-history-and-languages-with-strategy-game-8.png" alt="Adding trees in Atlas" caption="Adding trees in Atlas" %}
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-08.png" alt="Adding trees in Atlas" caption="Figure 8.
+Adding trees in Atlas" %}

 I do the same with deer and other wildlife native to the woodlands of central France.

 Make sure to add all four of the game's resources -- wood, stone, metal, and food -- to your terrain, whether or not the real-world equivalent actually possesses all four of those resources.
 Without them, the scenario will not be playable.
 Wood may be found in `gaia/tree/`, stone in `gaia/rock/`, and metal in `gaia/ore/`.
 For food, you may add any huntable animal, berry bushes, or fruit trees; browse through Gaia's flora and fauna for food options that make sense for your terrain.

-7. Add scenario-specific features.
+7\.
+Add scenario-specific features.

 Next, you need to add scenario-specific features to your terrain, that is, the units, structures, and everything else that will make the historical scenario actually playable.